Interns & Fellows

 Architecture and Engineering

-For 2018, the intern may focus on fire protection and life safety improvements made through the Gallery’s Master Facilities Plan.
-Alternatively, another research topic may be to document the interior design of the East Building staff spaces and how these spaces have changed since opening in 1978.
+For 2019, the intern may focus on the design evolution of the East Building study center and staff spaces and how these spaces have changed since opening in 1978.

-The Gallery Archives is responsible for historical documents, photographs, and drawings about the past of the National Gallery of Art and its landmark buildings.
-The intern will be assigned an archival arrangement and description project working with historical files, architectural drawings, media, or digital documents.
-Candidates should have knowledge of archival principles and procedures, familiarity with art or architectural history, and an interest in an archival career.
-Current art history, collections management, or archival studies graduate students and 2017 program graduates are invited to apply.
+The Gallery Archives is responsible for collecting, preserving, and making discoverable a large collection of archival documents, photographs, and drawings which capture the unique history of the National Gallery of Art, including its landmark buildings.
+The intern will be assigned a project to organize and describe historical materials and/or related work according to established procedures and under staff direction.
+Candidates should have knowledge of archival principles and procedures, familiarity with art or architectural history, and an interest in archives and special collections work.
+Current art history, collections management, or archival studies graduate students and 2019 program graduates are invited to apply.

 Curatorial: American and British Paintings